joblackpoc/StudyJupyter/README.md

 9. Past folder rdc_report to htdocs
 	localhost/rdc_report

-# Please Clear person typearea_4 from your database as soon as possible
+# Please Clear person typearea_4 from your database soon
 We will support you when we follow up